-Some cats have larger than life personalities and the Maine Coon is one of them.
-If you long for a cat that oozes character and charm, look no further than this loveable giant kitty.
+Some cats have the most endearing habits and the Maine Coon is certainly one of them.
+If you long for a cat that s gentle, loving, and charming, look no further than this loveable giant kitty.

-Their personalities are a mix of five traits seen to some degree in all cats:
+All Maine Coon personalities involve a mix of five traits seen to some degree in all cats:

 We’ll tell you more about these in a moment.

 Most of the time, Maine Coons are agreeable cats with a certain amount of extraversion and a smattering of impulsiveness.
 Some can be more dominant than others and some a little more neurotic.

 In short, the Maine Coon is often chosen as a family pet because of its loyal, loving, and sociable personality.

 So, if you’re looking for an intelligent cat that’s confident and will thrive well in a lively home, will always be ready to lap up attention and play, the Maine Coon is absolutely a great choice for you.